oodlestechnologies/crypstarter-new/readme.md

-# crypstarter
+# crypstartertestnet
-**crypstarter** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).
+**crypstartertestnet** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).

 ## Get started